GAPS Diet Recipes: 20 Recipes for the GAPS Introduction Diet

 What Is the GAPS Diet?

 The GAPS diet (Gut and Psychology Syndrome) is an elimination diet focused on the connection between the gut and the brain.
-The founder, Dr. Natasha Campbell-McBride, developed the diet after working with hundreds of adult and child cases of digestive disorders and neurological disorders, including autism, ADHD, and schizophrenia.
+The founder, Dr. Natasha Campbell-McBride, developed the diet after working with hundreds of adult and child cases of digestive disorders and neurological disorders.

-The idea behind the GAPS diet is to heal leaky gut — small holes within the lining of the digestive tract — so you can then heal diseases that impact the brain.
-After you heal your gut, you can lower toxicity in the body and prevent foreign substances from entering the blood (1).
-The GAPS diet is derived from the SCD (Specific Carbohydrate Diet), which also seeks to heal the gut lining.
+The idea behind the GAPS diet is to support gut health which can impact the brain.
+The GAPS diet is derived from the SCD (Specific Carbohydrate Diet), which also seeks to promote gut health.

 GAPS Recipes for the GAPS Introduction Diet

-Dr. Natasha Campbell-McBride recommends everyone starts with the GAPS introduction diet.
+Dr. Natasha Campbell-McBride recommends everyone start with the GAPS introduction diet.
 The introduction diet is broken out into six phases — with each phase lasting as long as you need it to.

 Sounds a little vague, doesn’t it?
 Here’s how it works: Throughout the six phases, you will slowly add certain foods back into your diet.
 If you tolerate new foods well, it is time to move into that phase.
-If certain symptoms return (bloating, gas, diarrhea, skin rashes) you may need to spend a longer period of time with the previous phase (2).
+If certain symptoms return, you may need to spend a longer period of time with the previous phase (2).

 Stage 1: Meat or Fish Stock, Soups, and Probiotics

-Stage one starts the cornerstone of gut health: homemade soups and bone broth, plus probiotics.
+Stage one starts with key elements that support gut health: homemade soups and bone broth, plus probiotics.
 If probiotics are too tough on your stomach lining, start with adding the juice only (i.e. the juice from homemade sauerkraut) to your broth.
 It is very common to experience die-off (withdrawal symptoms from not eating certain foods) in this stage.

-For the most nutrient-dense bone broth, always use high-quality bones from grass-fed cows and organic vegetables.
+To get more nutrients from your bone broth, use high-quality bones from grass-fed cows and organic vegetables.
 This beef bone broth recipe takes one day in the slow cooker, but you can also use an Instant Pot to speed up the process.

 This savory turkey bone broth is made using the carcass of a roasted turkey, and yields about five quarts (perfect to save for later!).
 Feel free to leave more meat on the bones for a richer, more filling broth.